code2blog/language-java/README.md

 tictactoe
 	ttt-1 create a tictactoe game
-	ttt-1 print board on console
+	ttt-2 print board on console
+	ttt-3 play game using cli

 jsp-hello-world
 	t-1 hello world has to be displayed on webpage using jsp